3.1. Introduction Into Configuring¶

 By default, CouchDB reads configuration files from the following locations, in the following order:

-Applications/Apache CouchDB.app/Contents/Resources/couchdbx-core/etc and
+Applications/Apache CouchDB.app/Contents/Resources/couchdbx-core/etc for

 Settings in successive documents override the settings in earlier entries.